 The Department of Foreign Affairs and Trade has released statistics showing that the import trade from Thailand averages just over AUD 15 billion annually.
 This ranks Thailand as the 5th country in terms of merchandise trade in Australia.

-This guide will help you discover how to identify, source, and import goods from Thailand to sell in Australia.
+This guide will help you discover how to import from Thailand to sell in Australia.

 Importing from Thailand — The process